Vertiq Hospitality Partners

-Cycas Hospitality B.V. is a hotel management company based in Amsterdam, in the Netherlands.
-The group operates over 50 hotels across Europe, across 12 countries, including the UK, the Netherlands, Belgium, Luxembourg, Denmark, France, Germany, Austria, the Czech Republic, Hungary, Spain and Switzerland.
+Vertiq Hospitality Partners B.V. is a hotel and asset management company based in Amsterdam, in the Netherlands.
+The group operates over 35 hotels across Europe, in eight countries, including the UK, the Netherlands, Belgium, Luxembourg, France and Switzerland.
+Formerly known as Cycas Hospitality B.V., the company rebranded as Vertiq Hospitality Partners in March 2026.

 History

-Cycas was founded in 2008 by John Wagner and Eduard Elias.
+The company was founded in 2008 by John Wagner and Eduard Elias.
 In October 2017, the Thai family-owned Hua Kee Group acquired one third of the group for an undisclosed amount.
 In 2019, Matt Luscombe became the company's first official CEO.
+The CEO as of March 2026 is Erik Jacobs.

 Types of hotels

-Cycas Hospitality operates 7,900 rooms across Europe,in the extended-stay and mainstream hospitality sectors, including double-decker hotels, property development and asset management.
+Vertiq Hospitality Partners operates more than 6,000 rooms across Europe, in the extended-stay and mainstream hospitality sectors, including double-decker hotels, property development and asset management.
 Properties under management range from limited service to luxury, and include lifestyle and extended stay hotels as well as co-living and serviced apartments.
 Its global hospitality partners include InterContinental Hotels Group, Marriott International, Hyatt, Accor, Radisson Hotels and Hilton Hotels and Resorts.

 Awards

-Cycas continues to win industry awards, including best employer, ranking in the Best Places to Work in Hospitality for over five consecutive years.
+Vertiq continues to win industry awards, including best employer, ranking in the Best Places to Work in Hospitality for over five consecutive years.

-The company has also been recognised for its inspiring leadership and its hotels' outstanding service levels.
+The company has also been recognised for its leadership and its hotels' service levels.